what is medicare part a

 What Isn’t Covered by Part A

-• Treatment or prescription drugs to cure your terminal illness and/or related conditions.
+• Treatment or prescription drugs to cure your terminal illness and related conditions.

 • Care from any hospice provider that wasn’t set up by the hospice medical team.

-• Room and board in your home, at a nursing home, or a hospice inpatient facility.
+• Room and board in your home, nursing home, or a hospice inpatient facility.

-• Care you get as a hospital outpatient, like an emergency room, care you get as a hospital inpatient, or ambulance transportation unless it’s arranged by your hospice team or is unrelated to your terminal illness and related conditions.
+• Care you get as a hospital outpatient, like an emergency room, care you get as a hospital inpatient, or ambulance transportation unless your hospice team arranges it or is unrelated to your terminal illness and related conditions.

 There may come a time when you’ll be in need of the hospital care traditionally covered by Medicare Plan A. But there are exclusions to that coverage.